o-P-o/disagree/README.md

   * **`agreements_summary()`**
     * This will print out statistics on the number of instances with no disagreements, the number of bidisagreements, the number of tridisagreements, and the number of instances with worse cases (i.e. 3+ disagreements).
   * **`agreements_matrix()`**
     * This will return a matrix of bidisagreements.
 Do with this what you will!
+The intention is that you use something like matplotlib to visualise them properly.
-    * Element [i, j] is the number of times there is a bidisagreement involving label i and label j.
+    * Element $(i, j)$ is the number of times there is a bidisagreement involving label $i$ and label $j$.
-  * **`visualise(cmap="Reds", normalise=True, title="Bidisagreements")`**
-    * Used to visualise the agreements_matrix described above.
-    * Parameter: cmap, string, optional -- The cmaps colour you would like in the matrix visualisation (see matplotlib for possible values)
-    * Parameter: normalise, boolean, optional -- If True, normalise the disagreement counts.
-If False, present absolute disagreement counts
-    * Parameter: title, string, optional -- Title for the disagreements matrix

 ### **disagree.metrics.Metrics(df, labels)**